 Home to more or less 300 people, Fanzara was about to make it to the list of “Spain’s dying villages” until its streets were converted to an open-air Museum.
 Around 15 graffiti artists were invited by the young generation of locals to transform the village.
 Thanks to their amazing works the small village gained its unique identity and become an ultimate stop for the art lovers of the region… read more

 13. Peñiscola (1h 40 min)

-Peñiscola has become quite touristic in these past years.
+One of the coolest day trips from Valencia and place to visit in the region is definitely the Peñiscola castle.
 Recently, it was one of the Game of Thrones filming locations in Spain, which brought a lot of international fans to this small Spanish city.

 14. Morella (2h 10 min)